 With this information already provided, you can prioritize the supporting information you want to convey, which helps you eliminate any tangents or unnecessary details.

-Eliminating fluff, lengthy introductions, and excessive background information can help you write in a clear, direct manner, making your content easier to read and comprehend.
+Eliminating elements like fluff, lengthy introductions, and excessive background information can help you write in a clear, direct manner, making your content easier to read and comprehend.

 3. Improves your content’s credibility